SQLProvider

 | MethodCall(None, (MethodWithName "Where" as meth), [ SourceWithQueryData source; OptionalQuote qual ]) ->

 because the LINQ-expression-tree has ExpressionType.Call named "Where" with source of IWithSqlService (which is the SqlQueryable).
-What happens then is parsing of the Where-query.
+What happens then is the parsing of the Where-query.
 Where-queries are nested structures having known conditions (modelled with pattern Condition).
-If the conditions are having SqlColumnGets, a pattern that says that it's SqlEntity with method GetColumn, we know that it has to be part of SQL-clause.
+If the conditions have SqlColumnGets, a pattern that says that it's SqlEntity with method GetColumn, we know that it has to be part of SQL-clause.

-We collect all the known patterns to IWithSqlServices field SqlExpression, being a type SqlExp, our non-complete known recursive model-tree of SQL clauses.
+We collect all the known patterns in IWithSqlServices field SqlExpression, being a type SqlExp, our non-complete known recursive model-tree of SQL clauses.

 Execution of the query

-In our example the whole cust object was selected.
-For security reasons we don't do SELECT * but we actually list the columns that are there at compile time.
+In our example, the whole cust object was selected.
+For security reasons, we don't do SELECT *, but we actually list the columns at compile time.

 The TupleIndex of IWithSqlService is a way to collect joined tables to match the sql-aliasses, here the [cust].